Roll20/help.roll20.net/_posts/2012-09-05-acknowledgements.markdown

 **Kristin Carlson** for her razor-sharp focus in forum organization, list making, and patience in helping us write support documents.
 Kristin is also responsible for creating the excellent 3D dice models and textures used by default in Roll20.

 **Tristan Judice** for contacting creators to bring their work to Roll20, and his considerable contributions in advertising for the platform.

+**[Gauss](mailto:guass_death1@msn.com)** for his tireless efforts to leave no plea unanswered on the forums.

+## Special Thanks

+With special thanks to the following for thier contributions to the cause:

 **[Dylan Todd](http://dylantodd.com/)** for his amazing work creating our beautiful logo.